zone-live/minimal_feed/README.md

 A minimal feed reader built with zRSSFedd.
 Feel free to use as you want.

-Thanks for using it, and visit my profile page.
+Thanks for using it, and visiting my profile page.

 ## Links: